bitst0rm-pub/Formatter/README.md

             // Manipulate hardcoded command-line arguments.
             // This option allow you to modify hardcoded parameters, values and
             // their positions without digging into the source code.
-            // This feature is primarily intended to temporarily fix the bug until
+            // This feature is primarily intended to temporarily fix bugs until
             // an official solution is implemented.
-Therefore bug report is required.
             // Note: Hardcoded args can be changed (rarely) by any release updates.
             // Enable debug mode will help to find all current hardcoded args.
             // Use "args" option above to add, this option to remove or manipulate.